All your frequently asked questions when renting a property answered, including information about rent guarantors, referencing and deposits.

 What is an inspection?

 Your landlord or letting agent will regularly schedule visits to the property.
-They want to make sure that the property is being looked after and maintained in a good condition, and they’ll be looking for any maintenance issues.
+They want to make sure that the property is being looked after and maintained in a good condition, and they'll be looking for any maintenance issues.
+They are required to give tenants a minimum of 24hrs notice of the visit.

 Who is responsible for repairs?